 However, there was a culture clash between the Abel studios and the production team.
 Abel’s people had created detailed storyboards for the sequence, which they had thought would be followed closely.
 The trench and memory wall sets were scheduled to have been enlarged using matte paintings, animation effects and superimposed miniatures.
 Plans called for crystal-like formations extending far off into the distance and the trench was designed to be shot from a distance so the image could be inserted into the center of the final film, with a false-perspective miniature and optical paintings extending it in much the same way as the sequence in which Kirk and his people leave the Enterprise saucer section and walk to V’Ger.

 The production team was used to working in a very different way and expected to be able to modify the sequence as they filmed it.
-The way the set had been constructed, none of the walls could be removed, so the actors could only be shot from a restricted range of angels.
+The way the set had been constructed, none of the walls could be removed, so the actors could only be shot from a restricted range of angles.
 The Abel staff felt that the answer could have been to shoot more footage of the actors against a blue screen like models and then composite them into the scene.
 Production felt this approach was impractical.
 Instead, the actors had to be flown through the set on wires, but the rig needed to do that proved incredibly unwieldy.

 In addition, because of the practicalities of visual effects at the time, the crystallization scene and the sensor bee had to be filmed on set rather than be added later.
 William Shatner had no stand-in for this and had to endure being encased within the first spacesuit design (which was extremely hot because it was essentially a camouflaged diver’s wetsuit) for long periods while effects technicians affixed dozens of small, pyramid-shaped structures, covered with front projection fabric to make them glow under the proper lighting.
 Each pyramid was attached to a wire and during the take all the wires were pulled simultaneously so the structures “flew” away from Kirk.
 When printed backwards, it would appear as though all the pyramids were affixing themselves to the captain.